pabaq/CarND-Kidnapped-Vehicle/README.md

-# Kidnapped Vehicle
+This project is part of Udacity's [Self-Driving-Car Nanodegree][Course].
+The project description and build instructions can be found [here][Project], the required simulator [here][Simulator].

-Vehicle localization using a particle filter.
+## Vehicle localization using a particle filter

-The goal of this project is to continuously track the location and heading of a vehicle by a two dimensional particle filter implemented in C++.
+The goal of this project is to track the location and heading of a vehicle in real-time with a two-dimensional particle filter implemented in C++.
+The idea behind a particle filter is to continuously compare various uncertain observations (e.g. lidar measurements) with the positions of known landmarks on a map (e.g. street corners, traffic signs, buildings etc.), and to finally estimate one's location in respect to those landmarks.

 ## Introduction
 A particle filter or Monte Carlo localization, is an algorithm that may be used to estimate the position and orientation (the pose) of a vehicle as it moves and senses the environment on a given map.
 Since the vehicle's movement may not always be perfectly predictable, many random guesses are generated about where it is going to be next.
 These guesses are known as the particles.

-The particles represent a distribution of likely vehicle states.
-In other words, each particle represents a hypothesis of the vehicle's location.
+The particles describe a distribution of likely vehicle states, with each particle representing a hypothesis of the vehicle's location.
 Whenever the vehicle moves, the particles are shifted in a similar way to predict its new state after the movement.
 Whenever the vehicle observes something, the particles are resampled, based on how well the actual sensed data correlate with the predicted state.
 Particles that are inconsistent with the observation are discarded and new particles are generated close to the ones that appear consistent.
 During this recursive process, the particles should converge towards the actual state of the vehicle.

 The algorithm can be subdivided into the following steps: